 | Works Across Platforms | Yes | Yes | No |

-VidNotes provides the best balance of speed, accuracy, and value-added features for students and learners.
+VidNotes hits the right balance of speed, accuracy, and study features for learners.

 Step-by-Step: Complete Workflow for Transcribing Online Courses